Looking for some TOEFL Reading practice?

 Practicing for the test and replicating the conditions will help you prepare for the format of the TOEFL, but it will not help you increase your reading comprehension or English fluency.

 Improvement comes when you reflect on your answers and identify why you did something wrong.

 Practice alone is not enough to help you improve, you must also reflect.

-When you do a single reading passage and answer 14 questions about it, you are reflecting on the entire experience, a 20-minute reading passage, instead of a single question.
+When you do a single reading passage and answer 14 questions about it, you are reflecting on the entire experience, a 20-minute reading exercise, instead of a single question.
 When you use these short reading passages, you get more immediate feedback on your responses.
-This, in turn, will help you quickly identify the question types and passage topics you struggle with.
+This, in turn, will help you quickly identify the question types and TOEFL reading topics you struggle with.